julienvincent/environment/README.md

 + `backend` Backend container that uses a nginx base and is set up for use with [Laravel](http://laravel.com/)
 + `frontend` Frontend container that uses a nginx base.

-The last two containers are for working with Laravel on the backend:
+The last three containers are for working with Laravel and making deployment easier:
-+ `composer` Builds a container with composer installed to make deployment easier.
-+ `artisan` Builds a container with artisan installed to make deployment easier.
++ `composer` Run composer commands within the laravel container.
++ `artisan` Run artisan commands within the laravel container.
++ `npm` Run npm commands within the laravel container.
+Generally used on deployment.